Signing up with the Health Professions Advisory Committee

 You will also be assigned an HPAC secondary advisor.
 This is a member of the HPAC committee who will work with you and your primary advisor to assure your course schedule prepares you for your professional school and career goals.
 You are strongly encouraged to meet with your HPAC advisor upon signing up with HPAC and before registering for courses each semester.

 All HPAC students are also encouraged to familiarize themselves with the staff and resources in the Career Development Center.
-Shannon Rodriguez is the Associate Director of Pre-Professional and Graduate Studies in the CDC and is also a member of HPAC.
+Shannon Rodriguez is the associate director of pre-professional and graduate satudies in the CDC and is also a member of HPAC.
 She has a wealth of knowledge and resources to help students prepare for careers in the health professions, including information on internship opportunities, help with resumes and personal essays, interview preparedness, etc. Her office also hosts a number of on campus events throughout the year, including career panels, grad school expos, guest speakers, etc. Be sure to take advantage of these important opportunities.
-To schedule an appointment with Shannon, please call (518) 580-5790 for assistance.
+To schedule an appointment with Shannon, please call 518-580-5790 for assistance.

-You may also consider joining the Pre Health Club (e-mail link to (firstname.lastname@example.org), a student run organization that works to bring together students with a common
+You may also consider joining the Pre Health Club (email@example.com), a student-run organization that works to bring together students with a common

 interest in the health professions, provide peer support, and expose the entire Skidmore